AstrobioMike/CoV-IRT-Micro/README.md

 # CoVIRT-Micro tools

-These are a collection of scripts utilized by the [CoV-IRT](https://www.cov-irt.org/) Microbial subgroup in [their 2021 publication](https://blog.hubspot.com/blog/tabid/6307/bid/33766/10-clever-website-error-messages-from-creative-companies.aspx).
+These are a collection of scripts utilized by the [CoV-IRT](https://www.cov-irt.org/) Microbial subgroup in our "Analysis of Bronchoalveolar Lavage Fluid Metatranscriptomes Among Patients with COVID-19 Disease" manuscript.
 Our OSF site for this project can be found [here](https://osf.io/7nrd3/).

 ## Conda install